stenwt/magicmirror-helm/README.md

 The subfolder `config` contains the `config.js`, you find more information [here](https://docs.magicmirror.builders/getting-started/configuration.html#general).

 Foreign modules are installed by editing the `modules.install` section in `values.yaml`, the default modules are described [here](https://docs.magicmirror.builders/modules/introduction.html).

+An example with foreign modules is provided in the `example.yaml`.
+It contains 2 foreign modules, [MyCovid19](https://github.com/sdetweil/MyCovid19) will run out of the box, [MMM-DarkSkyForecast](https://github.com/jclarke0000/MMM-DarkSkyForecast) needs an api key (without it remains in `loading ...` state).
+You find a corresponding config in `config/config.js.example`.

+For starting with this example use `helm upgrade magicmirror -i -f example.yaml .`.

 The subfolder `css` contains the `custom.css` file, which you can use to override your modules' appearance.
 CSS basics are documented
 [here](https://forum.magicmirror.builders/topic/6808/css-101-getting-started-with-css-and-understanding-how-css-works), among many other places.